flypaper0/CurrencyKit/README.md

         cart.append(CartItem(name: "Item4", count: 0, price: 20.0))
         cart.append(CartItem(name: "Item5", count: 0, price: 9.0, VAT: 24.0))
 ```

+### I don't see license anywhere?
+Yes, this is free.
+Thank you, star, credits at your work, or something like that would be appreciated but ofcourse it's completely optional and up to you :)

 ### Guidance?
 Check simple example and available functions, this isn't that complicated.
 Maybe better example and some guidance might be added later.